 In some cases, management may decide to consult with other accountants about auditing and accounting matters.
-Management informed us that the same auditors for the City of Detroit were consultants on the accounting for the formation of the Authority due to the bifurcation impacting both entities, significantly.
-As part of the consultation, an "Accounting Playbook" was created to facilitate the accounting for the bifurcation of the Detroit Water and Sewerage Department balance sheet, but also for the Authority's ongoing operational items.
-Management informed us that, and to our knowledge, there were no other consultations with other accountants regarding auditing and accounting matters.
+Management informed us that, and to our knowledge, there were no consultations with other accountants regarding auditing and accounting matters.

 Other Significant Matters, Findings, or Issues